Jonathan Bastian is the host of Page by Page, a syndicated literary program on Aspen Public Radio.

 We're no longer confined to the same three channels on television, or the same few printed newspapers.
 The Internet and technology have torn open the world to create a new global forum, welcoming a wide range of voices.

 And literature, as well as any other art, is keeping pace with these shifting times.
 Writers are not just inviting new characters to the table, but they're letting them tell their stories together, in the same book.

-So in this way, there should be no surprise that Jennifer's Egan's A Visit From the Goon Squad has taken home the grand prize.
-The style of writing that Egan has mastered represents not just where we are at this moment in time — but who we are.
-Copyright 2011 National Public Radio.
-To see more, visit http://www.npr.org/.
+So in this way, there should be no surprise that Egan's book has taken home the grand prize.
+The style of writing that she has mastered represents not just where we are at this moment in time — but who we are.